Rose gardens are one of the classic attractions to see in Cameron Highlands.

 Since you’re coming all the way up to Cameron Highlands, you should spend plenty of time outdoors to enjoy all that Cameron Highlands has to offer!

-Other tours we offer:
+Other tours they offer:

 - Ipoh historical tour